Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Is casein protein better than whey protein?

 For most purposes, no. Whey is more versatile, typically cheaper, has higher leucine content, and stimulates a larger acute muscle protein synthesis response.
 The 2018 Morton et al. meta-analysis confirmed that total daily protein intake matters far more than protein source.
-Casein's specific advantage is before bed: its slow digestion delivers amino acids over 5-7 hours, making it the evidence-based choice for pre-sleep protein.
+Casein's specific advantage is before bed: its slow digestion drip-feeds amino acids over 5-7 hours, which is exactly what you want overnight.
 If you train in the evening and want a nighttime protein, casein is better.
 For everything else, whey wins on practicality and cost.

 What is the difference between micellar casein and calcium caseinate?